bastionko/React-Video-Player/README.md

 # React-Video-Player
-Video player developed in React with options to upload video, subtitle and sound!
+Video player with video, subtitle and audio upload options!